DominikDeffner/VirtualCollectiveForaging/README.md

-# Quantifying latent social decision-making in unconstrained human collectives
+# Collective incentives reduce over-exploitation in unconstrained human groups

 This repository contains the scripts to reproduce all analyses and figures in

-**Deffner, D., Mezey, D., Kahl, B., Schakowski, A., Wu, C., Romanczuk, P. & Kurvers, R. (submitted):**
+**Deffner, D., Mezey, D., Kahl, B., Schakowski, A., Romanczuk, P., Wu, C. & Kurvers, R. (submitted):**

-****"Quantifying latent social decision-making in unconstrained human collectives"****
+****"Collective incentives reduce over-exploitation in unconstrained human groups"****

 The preprint can be found here: